Ohio State Buckeyes football: All-time Big Ten records

-This table reflects the results of Big Ten matchups when both OSU and its opponent were members of the conference through the 2024 season.
+This table reflects the results of Big Ten match ups when both OSU and its opponent were members of the conference through the 2025 season.
 Ohio State began Big Ten play in 1913.
 Examples of excluded results are Chicago after 1939, Michigan between 1907 and 1916, Michigan State before 1953, Penn State before 1993, and Nebraska before 2011 (see Big Ten History for further information).
 Ohio State's vacated wins from 2010 are not included (see 2010 Ohio State Buckeyes football team for further information).
-Matchups in the College Football Playoffs are not included.
+Match ups in the College Football Playoffs are not included.